PanagiotisAndr/xe_property/README.md

-# For front instractios
+# Front instructions

 ### `npm install`

-## Change on .env.development
+## Change in .env.development file

 ### `REACT_APP_API_URL=` with your backend port

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (/front), you can run:

 ### `npm start`